Level: ⚫⚫⚪⚪⚪ Beginner

 The prefixes have to be extended in some cases by a second letter:

-?m_ module-relevant object - This object is used by at least one module and the core code.
+?m_ module-relevant object - This object is used by at least one module and the core code or another module.
 (Changes related to this object have to be performed carefully).

 ?00_ (a 2-digit number) module-only object - This 2-digit number defines the module the object belongs to.
 This object is only used by the respective module.
 It makes sure that different modules do not contain the same object.